cesarenaldi/iniettore/migrating.md

 ### After

 Iniettore v4 does not have special method/functions to define child context factory.
-A careful reader might have notices though that in a previous example we already shown how to create a child context factory using `provider` and `container`.
+The careful reader might have noticed that in a previous example we already shown how to create a child context factory using `provider` and `container`.
 See [here](#child-context-factory).
-### What about `exports`?
+### What about Blueprint `exports`?

-Some might remember that in pre-v4 it was possible to create a Blueprint and declare which binding was the main export of the created child contexts.
-See example below as a refresher
+Some might remember that in pre-v4 it was possible to create a Blueprint and declare which binding was the "main export" of the created child contexts.
+See example below as a refresher.

 ```javascript
 import iniettore from 'iniettore'